-Medicare has never paid for every item or service that a patient may receive.
+Medicare has never paid for every item or service that patients receive.
 For example, it does not cover certain screening tests, appearance-enhancing surgeries, vaccinations, or self-administered outpatient medicines.
 Medicare benefits do change to keep up with scientific advances, however, and it now pays for influenza and pneumonia vaccinations; cervical, colon, and prostate cancer screenings; and monitoring and self-management training for diabetes patients.

-Many medical advances, from devices to surgical approaches and pharmaceuticals, enter the market every day.
-If Congress does not explicitly mandate coverage for a particular service, the Centers for Medicare & Medicaid Services (CMS) must evaluate it before deciding whether to cover it.
+Many medical advances, from devices to surgical approaches to pharmaceuticals, enter the market every day.
+If Congress does not explicitly mandate coverage for a particular service, the Centers for Medicare & Medicaid Services (CMS) must evaluate and decide whether to cover it.